Skip to main content

 2. Pushes to branches other than the default branch, and branch deletions, are acknowledged and ignored.

-4. If several Pipefort users have linked the same installation and monitor the repo, each user gets their own scan — scan history and findings stay per-user, exactly like manual scans.
+4. If several organizations have linked the same installation and monitor the repo, each organization gets its own scan — scan history and findings are per-organization, exactly like manual scans.

 Scans can take longer than GitHub’s ~10-second webhook delivery timeout, so the delivery may appear as “timed out” in the GitHub App’s Advanced → Recent Deliveries log even though the scan completed.
 Check the repo’s scan history in Pipefort for the actual result.